- Processing credit card payments can present a risk to business owners of all kinds.

-Having a few transactions be charged at the non-qualified rate can put a dent in your business's revenue.
-Having an entire day's worth of credit card transactions charged at that rate can cause severe problems, especially if it happens regularly.
+A few transactions charged at the non-qualified rate can put a dent in your business's revenue.
+An entire day's worth of credit card transactions charged at that rate can cause severe problems, especially if it happens regularly.
 You need to take action to reduce transaction risk within your retail store.

 - Reduce the number of transactions that you key in manually.
 This cannot be fully avoided, as customers will always have finicky cards that refuse to be swiped.
-If you have any business processes that necessitate manual keying -- such as off-site sales -- invest in a mobile card reader to accept swiped cards while you're away from your terminal.
+If you have any business processes that necessitate manual keying – such as offsite sales – invest in a mobile card machine to accept swiped cards while you're away from your terminal.

 Keyed transactions are not the only cause of transaction risk.
 Some rewards cards and business cards are not processed under the qualified or mid-qualified rate because they are rarer than most common credit cards.
 Check your transaction history to determine what kind of card is most regularly used in your business, and make sure that your credit card processing company attributes the qualified rate to that card type.